How To Use Video Games To Teach Kids About Money

 I see parents routinely teaching their children the difference between a need and a want.
 This is a great financial lesson to learn; however, it’s important to not overly rely on frugality and delayed satisfaction.
 Imagine if you were trying to teach a child about healthy eating.
 Would you solely focus on calorie restriction?
 Or would you choose to focus on a balanced diet coupled with activity and, yes, even occasional rewards, like the occasional cookie as a treat?
 What approach do you think would develop the healthiest relationship with food?

 Hopefully, you choose the latter, as research suggests, diets based on a combination of increased activity and healthy balanced eating are more successful than dieting alone.

-Tip: When taking you children shopping, don’t tell them you can’t afford something.
+Tip: When taking your children shopping, don’t tell them you can’t afford something.
 It’s important you the come from abundance.
-Instead, point out that it’s not in the current budget, as you are prioritizing other things that is of greater value to the family.
-Let your children know, they can work, save, and budget for these wants if these choose.
+Instead, point out that it’s not in the current budget, as you are prioritizing other things that are of greater value to the family.
+Let your children know, they can make money, save, and budget for these wants if these choose.